Burning off and fireworks

 Burning off in Rural Areas

 If you live in a rural area you can burn off on any day of the week.

 From 1 October to the start of the CFA Fire Danger Period each year you will need a permit from Council to burn a windrow, stump, log or vegetation with a diameter greater than 75mm.
 A windrow is any combustible or inflammable material, including garden or tree waste and household rubbish (unless listed as not allowed), that is stored in an area exceeding 2 cubic metres.

 You can only burn off during this time if you have a permit from the Country Fire Authority (CFA).
 Council will not issue burning off permits during the fire danger period.

 Apply for a Permit to Burn Off

 - complete the 2018 Burning off permit application form (download below)

-- return the document in person at any of our Customer Service Centres; or
+- return the document in person at any of our Customer and Library Service Centres; or

 - return the document to Mitchell Shire Council

 We need to receive your application 10 days prior to your proposed day of burning.